Athletics at the 2019 South Asian Games

-Athletics or track and field will be among the sports to be contested at the 2019 South Asian Games.
-Athletics will be hosted in the Dasarath Stadium.
-This stadium will also host the games' Opening and Closing Ceremony.
+Athletics, aka track and field was among the sports to be contested at the 2019 South Asian Games.
+The sport was hosted at the Dasarath Stadium.

 Hassan Saaid of the Maldives, won his country's first ever South Asian Games gold medal.
 Sri Lanka topped the medal count, winning a total of 15 gold medals, marking the first time since the 1993 games where the country has topped the athletics medal table.